-• 1.
-Executive Summary
+1.0 Executive Summary

-This draft project assessment report (DPAR) was prepared by Endeavour Energy in accordance with the requirements of clause 5.17.4 of the National Electricity Rules (NER).
-It represents the second stage in the Regulatory Investment Test - Distribution (RIT-D).
+This final project assessment report (FPAR) was prepared by Endeavour Energy in accordance with the requirements of clause 5.17.4 of the National Electricity Rules (NER).

 The purpose of this report is to demonstrate the basis for selection of the preferred option to provide supply to the South Creek West residential growth area.